Mark Zuckerberg gives Pope Francis a Facebook drone

 Mark Zuckerberg handed over a Facebook drone when he, and his wife Priscilla Chan, met Pope Francis on Monday.

 "It was a meeting we'll never forget," Zuckerberg said.
-"You can feel [the Pope's] warmth and kindness, and how deeply he cares about helping people.
+"You can feel [the Pope's] warmth and kindness, and how deeply he cares about helping people."

 Zuckerberg updated his personal page on Facebook (FB, Tech30) with a photo of himself giving the Pope a model of Aquila, a solar-powered aircraft that Facebook hopes will expand Internet access in developing countries.